Drug and Alcohol Rehab in Flintshire

 Alcohol Rehab in Flintshire

-The first stage of any rehab program, whether inpatient or outpatient, is detox and withdrawal.
+The first stage of any alcohol rehabilitation program – whether inpatient or outpatient- is alcohol detox.

 Mild to moderate AWS symptoms include tremors (shakes), flu-like symptoms, sweating, headaches, and restlessness.

-Severe symptoms include insomnia, delirium, disorientation, high blood pressure, increased heart rate, breathing problems, and seizures.
+Severe symptoms include insomnia, delirium tremens, disorientation, high blood pressure, increased heart rate, breathing problems, and seizures.

-Fortunately, symptoms related to AWS can be reduced via the prescription of a sedative.
+Fortunately, symptoms related to AWS can be reduced with the use of prescription drugs.

 Like most sedatives, however, there can be side effects such as drowsiness and stomach issues – bloating and diarrhoea, for example.

-Rehab for Cannabis, Cocaine, and Heroin in Flintshire
+Cannabis Rehab, Cocaine Rehab and Heroin Rehab in Flintshire

-The withdrawal process can be milder when detoxing from other substances, such as cannabis.
+The withdrawal process can be milder when undergoing drug detox for certain substances, such as cannabis.

-Cannabis withdrawal does not require medical assistance, and symptoms are not severe or life-threatening.
+Cannabis withdrawal does not require medical assistance, and symptoms are not severe or life-threatening, so cannabis detox is not necessary.

 Symptoms of cannabis withdrawal include anxiety, agitation, restlessness, headaches, and a lack of appetite.

-After a person stops using cannabis, they can expect withdrawal symptoms to emerge within seven days and to last up to 10 days.
+When a person stops using after a significant period of cannabis addiction, they can expect withdrawal symptoms to emerge within 7 days and to last up to 10 days.

 However, some people have been known to experience headaches, sweats, restlessness, and fatigue.

-After a person stops using cocaine, withdrawal symptoms can emerge very quickly – sometimes as quick as an hour.
+After a person stops using cocaine when they have suffered from cocaine addiction, withdrawal symptoms can emerge very quickly – sometimes as quick as an hour.
 Cocaine withdrawal symptoms should begin to reduce after several days, but some can last up to 10 days.

-Heroin withdrawal is one of the more arduous withdrawal experiences.
+Heroin addiction has one of the more arduous withdrawal experiences.
 This is due to heroin being very psychologically and physically addictive.

 Heroin withdrawal symptoms range from mild to serve, but even mild symptoms are very unpleasant.